akka/alpakka/docs/src/main/paradox/aws-event-bridge.md

 Flow supporting a list of PutEventEntry objects.

-Messages published in a batch using @apidoc[EventBridgePublisher.flowSeq] are not published in an "all or nothing" manner.
+Messages published in a batch using @apidoc[EventBridgePublisher.flowSeq](EventBridgePublisher$) are not published in an "all or nothing" manner.
 Event Bridge will process each event independently.
 Retries of the failed messages in the `PutEventsResponse` are not yet implemented.

 ## Integration testing